Um El Faroud: Diving

-The wreck sits upright on the sandy seabed southwest of Wied il-Qrendi.
+The wreck sits upright on the sandy seabed southwest of Wied iż-Żurrieq.
 Um El Faroud is 115 m long.
 The vessel has a beam of 15.5 m, and a height from keel to funnel top of approximately 22 m.
 The depth to the top of the bridge is 18 m and 25 m to the main deck.
 The bottom rests at 36 metres.
 After a bad storm during the winter of 2005/6 the ship has now broken in two.

 Wreck penetration is possible with access to both the engine room and several of the smaller surrounding rooms in the stern section and parts of the mid and forward storage sections of the ship.

 While the wreck is still relatively new, it has quickly become popular with fish, including pelagic species such as tuna, jacks, and barracuda.
 Scuba divers might come across some squid and barracudas at the stern.